What is MCP?

 Can AI send notifications without my approval?

-No.send_message is flagged as a high-impact action, and compatible MCP clients ask for confirmation before running it.
+No.send_message is flagged as a high-impact action, and compatible AI clients ask for confirmation before running it.

 Is customer data stored by the MCP server?